-PBHL 3320 - Planning, Administration and Evaluation of Health Programs
+PBHL 3320 - Program Planning in Public Health

 3.0 - 3.0 3 hours.
 Processes for developing, planning, implementing and evaluating health promotion programs in various settings.
 Prerequisite(s): Must have completed PBHL 2300 Introduction to Public Health with a grade of "C" or better.